dalealleshouse/algorithms/graph_search/README.md

             s->push(w)
  ```

+## Topological Ordering (Acyclic Directed Graphs)

+Just as some applications, such as [shortest path](#bfs---shortest-path), only
+work with BFS, [topological
+ordering](../graph_concepts/README.md#topological-ordering) only works with DFS.

 ## Applications
 * Connectivity - In a network, ensure that every node is reachable.
 * Shortest Path - Shortest distance between two places on a map (driving
     directions).
 Another example is determining degrees of separation such as
     finding a [Erdos number](https://en.wikipedia.org/wiki/Erd%C5%91s_number),
     or the more recent [Bacon number](https://oracleofbacon.org/).
+* Topological Ordering - Determine the ideal order of tasks that have precedence
+    constraints (e.g. university courses with pre-requisites)

-* Planning - Find the sequence of decisions from one point to another.
+* Find the sequence of decisions from one point to another.
 For
     example, the sequence steps required to solve a puzzle.